vineet-garg/kubernetes-website/docs/tasks/administer-cluster/KMS-provider.md

 are stored and managed by the KMS plugin independently.
 The KMS plugin can encode the ciphertext with additional metada that may be required before sending it to the KMS for decryption.

 ### Deploying the KMS plugin
-Ensure that the KMS plugin runs on the same host as the Kubernetes master.
-Cluster administrators can use various options, such as taints and tolerations, to deploy the KMS plugin on the master host.
+Ensure that the KMS plugin runs on the same host(s) as the Kubernetes master(s).

 ## Encrypting your data with the KMS provider
 To encrypt the data: